Born: 23rd June 1856 Leith, Edinburgh

 In 1893 Sayers rented a shop at 102 High Street and the following year he moved with his family to an apartment above at 98 High

 Street.
 During this period Sayers used a gutty ball marker press made by J & A Bridges at their iron foundry on the East Bay,

 North Berwick.
 The press is now on display in the British Golf Museum.
 In 1894, Sayers constructed a timber workshop on the garden

 wall of Inchgarry House adjacent to the 18th tee on the West Links.
 He extended that building in March 1896 and could now offer

 lockers for hire by the visitors, sold golf balls and repaired clubs until 1918 when it was taken down.

-The golfers could arrange for a lesson with Davie Grant and the other freelance professionals in Sayers workshop which had a large framed picture of Old Tom Morris
+The golfers could arrange for a lesson with Davie Grant and the other freelance professionals in Sayers workshop which had numerous

 photographs of the rich and famous playing the West Links.
 Working from his small workshop Ben invented an approaching club which